naokazuterada/MarkdownTOC/messages/install.md

 ## Feature

+- Insert Table of Contents depending on headings in document
+- TOC reflects contents from below its position or cursor (when you select "Insert TOC" menu)
-- Auto linking if heading has anchor
+- Auto linking when heading has anchor
 - Refresh contents when file is saving
-- Control TOC depth in its comment tags
+- [Control TOC depth in its comment tags][depth-control]

 ## Using